 Caroline is confident she made the right choice with Zendesk.
 “We’re seeing our advisors making use of the tools within Zendesk to create a better service for everyone,” she said.
 “Our advisors are able to use macros – a way of automating a set of actions they carry out regularly.
-And users are making use of Answer Bot to self-resolve queries before they even come through to an agent.
+And users are making use of Zendesk bot to self-resolve queries before they even come through to an agent.
 We’re also working very closely with our agents to identify where further efficiencies can be made.”

 The more efficient the agents are, the better they can respond to high priority tickets that require their attention quickly and do so through the communication channel that best suits the user.
 Self-service is key to this.
 For example, in one eight-week period, the ESFA saw its employer base increase by 10,000.
 However, the number of calls remained static because use of the knowledge base increased.

 As well as becoming more effective, the ESFA also gained one single view of their end users that wasn’t possible before.
 Previously, if someone needed to escalate a query within the ESFA, it would mean entering data into four separate systems that didn’t talk to each other.
 But gaining a holistic view of end users means the agency can now see at a glance, and in real-time, where each person is in the customer journey and provide the best way to help them quickly.